Brighton Pavilion (constituency): Constituency profile

+The Brighton Pavilion constituency is located in East Sussex on England's south coast.
+It includes the city centre of Brighton and the suburban areas to its north, including Patcham, Hollingdean and Coldean.
+The constituency is named after the Royal Pavilion, a royal residence built for the future King George IV located within the constituency.
+Brighton is a popular seaside resort and the Brighton Pavilion constituency contains the highest proportion of lesbian, gay or bisexual residents (11.9%) of any constituency in England and Wales.

+Compared to national averages, residents are considerably younger and less religious and have high levels of education and professional employment.
+House prices and household income are generally higher than average, although there are some areas of high deprivation like Hollingdean, which has a large amount of social housing.
+The ethnic makeup of the constituency is similar to the country as a whole, with White people forming 85% of the population.

+Local politics are mixed; at the city council, residents in city centre wards are represented by Green Party councillors, the more deprived areas around Hollingdean elected Labour Party councillors and Conservatives represent the outskirts near Patcham.
+In the 2016 referendum on European Union membership, voters in the constituency overwhelmingly supported remaining in the European Union with an estimated 83% voting for this option.
+This made Brighton Pavilion the second-most remain-supporting constituency in the United Kingdom.

 Boundaries

 Historic

 1950–1955: The County Borough of Brighton wards of Hollingbury, Montpelier, Patcham, Pavilion, Preston, Preston Park, Regency, St Nicholas, St Peters, and West.

 1955–1983: The County Borough of Brighton wards of Hollingbury, Montpelier, Patcham, Preston, Preston Park, Regency, Stanmer, St Nicholas, and St Peter's.

 1983–1997: The Borough of Brighton wards of Hollingbury, Patcham, Preston, Regency, St Peter's, Seven Dials, Stanmer, and Westdene.

 1997–2010: The Borough of Brighton wards of Hanover, Hollingbury, Patcham, Preston, Regency, St Peter's, Seven Dials, Stanmer, and Westdene.

 2010–2024: The City of Brighton and Hove wards of Hanover and Elm Grove, Hollingdean and Stanmer (called Hollingbury and Stanmer before 2011), Patcham, Preston Park, Regency, St Peter's and North Laine, and Withdean.

 Current

 Further to the 2023 review of Westminster constituencies which came into effect for the 2024 general election, the composition of the renamed constituency (based on the ward structure in place at 1 December 2020) was reduced slightly by transferring to Brighton Kemptown and Peacehaven part of the Hanover and Elm Grove ward – namely polling district PHEA, and that part of polling district PHEF to the east of Queen's Park Road.

 Following a local government boundary review in Brighton and Hove which came into effect in May 2023, the constituency now comprises the following from the 2024 general election: